python/cpython/Doc/library/itertools.rst

 .. versionadded:: 2.3

-This module implements a number of iterator building blocks inspired by constructs from the Haskell and SML programming languages.
+This module implements a number of :term:`iterator` building blocks inspired by constructs from the Haskell and SML programming languages.
 Each has been recast in a form suitable for Python.